On the Generalised Colouring Numbers of Graphs that Exclude a Fixed Minor: Flat decompositions

 \begin{definition}\mbox{}\\* Let $\mathcal{H}=(H_1,\ldots,H_\ell)$ be a decomposition of a graph $G$.
-The \emph{width} of $\mathcal{H}$ is the maximum separating number of a component~$C$ of $G-\bigcup_{1\le j< i}V(H_j)$, maximised over all $i$, $1\le i\le\ell$. \end{definition}
+The \emph{width} of $\mathcal{H}$ is the maximum separating number of a component~$C$ of $\GHi{i}$, maximised over all $i$, $1\le i<\ell$. \end{definition}

 We call a path $P$ in $G$ an \emph{isometric path} if $P$ is a shortest path between its endpoints.
 Isometric paths will play an important role in the analysis of flat decompositions and the generalised colouring numbers.
-We call a flat decomposition $\mathcal{H}=(H_1,\ldots, H_\ell)$ an \emph{isometric paths decomposition} if each $H_i$ is an isometric path in $G-\bigcup_{1\le j<i}V(H_j)$.
+We call a flat decomposition $\mathcal{H}=(H_1,\ldots, H_\ell)$ an \emph{isometric paths decomposition} if each $H_i$ is an isometric path in $\GHi{i}$.

 A definition similar to isometric paths decompositions is given in \cite{abraham14}, where they are called \emph{cop-decompositions}.
 The name \emph{cop-decomposition} in \cite{abraham14} is inspired by a result of \cite{andreae86}, which shows that such decompositions of small width exist for classes of graphs that exclude a fixed minor, and which uses a cops-and-robber game argument.
+The difference between a cop-decomposition and a connected decomposition is that in a connected decomposition we allow arbitrary connected subgraphs rather than just paths as in a cop-decomposition

-Two differences between a cop-decomposition and a connected decomposition are that in a connected decomposition the subgraphs are pairwise disjoint, and that we allow arbitrary connected subgraphs rather than just paths.
-The first property is extremely useful, as it allows us to contract the subgraphs to find a minor of $G$ with bounded tree-width, as expressed in the following lemma.
+The property of having a partition into connected subgraphs with the above width properties is extremely useful, as it allows us to contract the subgraphs to find a minor of $G$ with bounded tree-width, as expressed in the following lemma.

 \begin{lemma} \mbox{}\\* Let $G$ be a graph, and let $\mathcal{H}=(H_1,\ldots,H_\ell)$ be a connected decomposition of $G$ of width $k$.
-By contracting each connected subgraph $H_i$ to a single vertex, we obtain a graph $H=G/\mathcal{H}$ with $\ell$ vertices and tree-width at most $k$. \end{lemma}
+By contracting each connected subgraph $H_i$ to a single vertex, we obtain a graph $H=G/\mathcal{H}$ with~$\ell$ vertices and tree-width at most $k$. \end{lemma}

 \begin{proof} We identify the vertices of~$H$ with the connected subgraphs $\{H_1,\ldots,H_\ell\}$.
 By the contracting operation, two subgraphs $H_i,H_j$ are adjacent in $H$ if there is an edge in $G$ between a vertex of $H_i$ and a vertex of~$H_j$, and there is a path $H_i,H_{i+1},\ldots,H_j$ in $H$ if and only if there is a path between some vertex of $H_i$ and some vertex of~$H_j$ that uses only vertices of $H_i, H_{i+1}, \ldots, H_j$, in that order.